-Reading and Writing, “John Hawkins in the Caribbean”
+Reading, Writing and History, “John Hawkins in the Caribbean”

 The dramatic events of 1558 in the Caribbean between John Hawkins of the English fleet and the Spanish galleons had a profound result.
 New designs for ships, new organisation and discipline meant that the eighty ships of the Spanish Armada were defeated twenty years later.